caomem/ffmpeg-it/README.md

 - `-a, --acceleration`: Enable hardware acceleration for encoding (default: false).
 Optionally specify the device render (default: /dev/dri/renderD128).
 Use `ls /dev/dri/render*` to check available renders.
 - `-c, --codec`: Select the video codec.
 Options: h264, h265, none (default: h264).
 - `-r, --recursive`: Search for video files recursively in subdirectories (default: false).
 Optionally specify the maximum depth to search (default: no maximum).
+- `--concatenate`: *Beta* option to concatenate all video inputs in the same output.mp4 file using h265 and crf 35 (compression).

 ## Examples